AminRj66/shoe-classification/README.md

 The code allows for the training and testing of the model on a given dataset of shoe images.
 During training, the model utilizes a two-step process.
 First, the feature extraction section of the model, which is pretrained, is utilized.
 This section has been previously trained on a large dataset and is not updated during the training process.
 This allows the model to benefit from the knowledge learned from a diverse range of images.
 The second step of the training process involves re-training the semantic encoding section of the model.
 This section consists of a fully connected network at the end of the model.
 During this step, the model is trained specifically on current images.
 This allows the model to learn the specific features and characteristics of shoe images, enhancing its ability to accurately classify them.

+The implementation covers three CNN based models, including: <br>
+1. End-to-end finetuning MobileNet_v2 classifier
+This model achieves the highest performance among all models, and the results will be plotted based on this architecture from now on.

+3. End-to-end finetuning EfficientNetB0 classifier

+4. Finetuning separated classifier model

 ## 5.1.
 Training the Model